brettclanton001/Dashous/README.md

    a service without user concerns about how I use their data.
 1. **Community Contribution**: I want members of the community to help build the features that they desire.
-1. **Supporting Altcoins**: This repo can be cloned and used for other new Altcoins with minimal changes.
+1. **Supporting Altcoins**: This repo can be cloned and used for other Altcoins with minimal changes.

 # Creating an "Issue"